matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

       "content": "contract settable is owned { uint256 private x = 0; function set(uint256 _x) public { if (msg.sender == owner) x = _x; } }"
     }
   },
-  // Optional: Sorted list of remappings.
-  // Important: Only used with Solidity input.
-  "remappings": [ ":g=/dir" ],
-  // Optional: Addresses of the libraries.
-  // If not all library addresses are provided here, it will result in unlinked bytecode files that will require post-compile-time linking before deployment.
-  // Important: Only used with Solidity, Yul, and LLVM IR input.
-  "libraries": {
-    // The top level key is the name of the source file where the library is used.
-    // If remappings are used, this source file should match the global path after remappings were applied.
-    "myFile.sol": {
-      // Source code library name and address where it is deployed.
-      "MyLib": "0x123123..."
-    }
-  },

   // Required: Compilation settings.
   "settings": {